 Hansen says that it’s important to remember that employees want to be more productive, and most of them don’t intentionally put company or personal data at risk.
 “But people are simply not aware of the security risks they’re taking, and so they engage in activities that are common for consumers, such as storing documents in an unsecured public cloud like Dropbox or iCloud, without realizing that they could be creating a serious security problem for their employer.”

 The new Ponemon survey bears out his belief.
 When asked, survey respondents deny that they have personally put their company’s confidential information at risk with mobile devices, but 75% believe that other employees are doing so.
-The complete Ponemon study can be downloaded by clicking here.

 IT Inaction Puts Data at Risk, Too

 Gartner is projecting that worldwide shipments of mobile devices will reach 2.4 billion units by the end of 2014.
 St. Louis-based Digital Partners Incorporated, an enterprise reseller of Apple products, says that the record sales of mobile devices are combining with a lack of BYOD management and network security policy to pose unnecessary risks for companies.